How to Grow Cantaloupe (Muskmelon) in Your Garden

 Frequently Asked Questions

-What causes poor fruit set and low yields?
+What causes poor fruit set and low yields in cantaloupe?
 The failure for female flowers to set and develop melons is due to a lack of proper pollination by bees, very hot weather or water stress.

 Published May 2020